Can Agents Prepare a Form 2? Yes – But Should They?

 Legal Significance of Form 2: Form 2 is not just a form, it’s a legally binding disclosure document.
 It outlines critical property information, including title searches, encumbrances, easements, zoning details, and statutory notices.
 Any inaccuracies in the Form 2 can lead to contract cancellations, legal penalties, and claims of misleading conduct.

 Agent Involvement: While the REIQ confirms agents can prepare Form 2, doing so carries high risk.
-Errors or omissions can trigger serious legal consequences under Queensland’s property compliance framework.
+Errors or omissions can trigger serious legal and financial consequences under Queensland’s property compliance framework.

 Can Agents Assist Vendors With the Preparation of a Form 2 Seller Disclosure Statement